pavelruzicka/f2standings/README.md

 ## Impressum

-**F2standings.com** is the number one destination for FIA Formula 2 championship standings, race reports, and team overviews.
+[**F2standings.com**](https://f2standings.com) is the number one destination for FIA Formula 2 championship standings, race reports, and team overviews.

-This repository contains the frontend for the project.

 ## Technology stack